 Go HERE for more information on using budgets for agricultural decision-making.

-Understanding your Farms’ Profit and Loss
+Understanding Your Farms’ Profit and Loss

 Your farm’s income statement (aka profit and loss) allows you to determine whether the farming operation is making money.
 It also allows you to evaluate the difference between your gross income (total sales) and net income (gross sales after expenses).